Best VPN for China 2023: Get Around The Great Firewall?

 ExpressVPN

-In our comprehensive VPN evaluation, ExpressVPN finished just behind NordVPN owing to its high speeds, intuitive user interface, and far-reaching network of 3,000 servers across 94 countries.
+In our comprehensive VPN test, ExpressVPN finished just behind NordVPN owing to its high speeds, intuitive user interface, and far-reaching network of 3,000 servers across 94 countries.

 However, ExpressVPN also has the dubious distinction of being more expensive than almost all other services from our sample (when considering long-term subscriptions).
 Its parent company, Kape Technologies, also suffers from a poor reputation, having been accused of being a malware and adware slinger in the past.